Thugs of Hindostan: Plot

 In 1795, when the Indian subcontinent was known as Hindustan or Hindostan, King Mirza Sikander Baig is killed by John Clive.
 The residents of his kingdom are massacred, and the land is annexed by Lord Clive of the East India Company.
 The only survivors are his daughter, Zafira Baig, and general, Khudabaksh.
 Khudabaksh defeats the retreating enemy soldiers, and raises Zafira as his daughter, training her in the arts of warfare.

-The film then moves forward to various years.
-Firangi Mallah is a small-time thug who fools people for money.
+In 1806 (11 years later), Firangi Mallah is a small-time thug who fools people for money.
 For instance, he once gives the location of a travelling landlord to some thugs and takes money for it.
 Then he gives the location of the same thugs to British soldiers for money.
 Firangi turns into a routine informer for the company.
-He finds solace with a dancer named Suraiyya.
 Firangi aims to be a European himself (hence the moniker "Firangi"), and hence dresses up as one in many circumstances.

 Khudabaksh, now known as Azaad, leads a band of Indian bandits known as Thugs, who specialise in sea-based warfare and expose a serious challenge to Lord Clive and the expanding East India Company which had, by then, seized control of large parts of India.
 Lord Clive assigns his right-hand to counter the rising threat posed by the Thugs.

-Firangi is tasked by the East India Company to meet this challenge.
+Firangi goes to meet Suraiyya, a dancer and performer and flirts with her.
+Suraiyya challenges Firangi to confess his feelings during her performance in front of the British officers.
+Firangi then turns up during her performance, disguised as a Viceroy but Suraiyya removes his prosthetics in the middle of her performance, revealing his disguise.
+Firangi is arrested and tasked by the East India Company to meet Lord Clive's challenge.
 He, with the help of his friend, manages to track Azaad at one of Azaad's attack on a British ship.
 He mistakenly saves Zafira's life by taking a bullet for her and Azaad takes him to their secret location for treatment.
 He appears before Azaad and asks him for recruiting him.
 Azaad accepts and begins to show confidence in him.